Gagan-Devagiri/iot-challenge-2019/README.md

 - Using bluetooth & the LoRa network we could predict other cattles that could be suffering from the disease, we have a model ready, perhaps we could make the model more accurate.

 ## Contributers:
-- Gagan
+- Gagan Devagiri
-- Jack
+- Jack Radford
-- Clara
+- Clara Ng
 - Yi Wang